hannaofficial/Virtual_computer_using_RUST/README.md

 ## Contributing

-For now I am building the fundamental block and I am in learning phase I don't think contribution make sense now.But you suggestion will always matter.Feel free to ask questions and give suggestion.
+For now I am building the fundamental block and I am in learning phase I don't think contribution make sense now.But your suggestion will always matter.Feel free to ask questions and give suggestion.

 ## License